chef/chef-web-docs/chef_master/source/provisioning_aws.rst

 where

 * ``aws_nat_gateway`` is the resource
-* ``name`` is the name of the resource block and also the name of a nat gateway for a defined virtual network within Amazon Virtual Private Cloud (VPC)
+* ``name`` is the name of the resource block and also the name of a NAT gateway for a defined virtual network within Amazon Virtual Private Cloud (VPC)
 * ``nat_gateway_id`` is a property of this resource, with the Ruby type shown.
 See "Properties" section below for more information about all of the properties that may be used with this resource.

 Properties